jxmot/github_repo-sftp-server_update/README.md

 ## SFTP Server

+# Running the Application

+See [Required Preparation](#required_preparation) before proceeding, this application will not run successfully until the preparations are completed.

 # phpseclib Notes

 The version of [phpseclib](https://github.com/phpseclib/phpseclib) used here is **3.0.14**.
 For the most part it appears to be bug free *so far*.
-However one bug has appeared and a "fix" has been made to the phpseclib source in this repository.
+However one bug has appeared and I have made a "fix" to the phpseclib source in this repository.

+**Installation:** `composer require phpseclib/phpseclib:~3.0`

-**Description:** When "date preservation" is enabled a run-time exception occurs: `'Error setting file time'` when copying files to/from the server.
+**Bug Description:** When "date preservation" is enabled a run-time exception occurs: `'Error setting file time'` when copying files to/from the server.

 **Cause:** After `stat()` returns the code attempts to access the "file time" with `$stat['time']`.
 The problem is that there is no member in `$stat[]` named `'time'`.
 The correct name is `'mtime'`.

 **Correction:** Change all occurences of `$stat['time']` to `$stat['mtime']`.

-**Note:** This appears to be fixed it this [commit](https://github.com/phpseclib/phpseclib/commit/e700ac75612024c0aea72413d1f3731b0fa71910).
+**Note:** This appears to be fixed in this [commit](https://github.com/phpseclib/phpseclib/commit/e700ac75612024c0aea72413d1f3731b0fa71910).
 It was created 10 days after the 3.0.14 release.

 # Future